Annual report and financial statements for the year ended 31 December 2025

 Outlook

-The decline in NAV during the year reflects a continued recalibration across venture markets and the natural variability inherent in building an early-stage portfolio.
-While some portfolio companies continue to make encouraging commercial progress, others are navigating a more demanding funding and operating environment.
+The agreed guardrails provide measurable benchmarks against which performance will be assessed, and the enhanced reporting structure increases accountability.

+We will continue to track progress against these metrics during 2026 and beyond.

+Market conditions remain uneven and the outlook for 2026 is subject to heightened macroeconomic and geopolitical uncertainty.
+While public markets have shown resilience in certain sectors, exit markets for venture-backed companies are still recovering.
+A meaningful return to growth will depend on improved liquidity conditions and successful realisations at appropriate valuations.
+Until then, disciplined capital management and careful cash preservation remain essential.
 The Board is mindful of the escalation of conflict in the Middle East subsequent to the year end.
 As this has occurred after 31 December 2025, its potential impact is not reflected in the Company’s valuations at the balance sheet date.
 The situation remains highly uncertain and the Board, together with the Manager, continues to monitor developments closely and assess any potential implications for the portfolio and broader market conditions.

-We believe the Company is entering its next phase with a strong foundation: a diversified portfolio, enhanced senior investment leadership and a growing pipeline of new investment opportunities.
-The investment team is now operating with increased senior resource and portfolio optimisation support, sharpening the focus on value creation and realisations.
-The Company is well positioned to originate and select exciting investments that are highly aligned with its core themes and long-term strategy.

-Greater valuation discipline across parts of the venture market is contributing to a more measured environment for new investments.
-Combined with the scale, network and operational support of the Octopus Ventures platform, we believe the Company is well positioned to deploy capital selectively and to support its existing portfolio through the next stage of development.
+As funding markets normalise, those businesses that have strengthened their balance sheets and moved closer to profitability should be better positioned to attract buyers or strategic investors.

+The Board is fully aware that confidence must be earned through results.
+Encouragingly, realisation activity has shown improvement since the year end, with proceeds of £22.8 million received in 2026 to date, and further proceeds expected from transactions that are in advanced stages.
+While it remains too early to draw firm conclusions, this supports the Board’s focus on increasing cash realisations from the portfolio.
+We remain committed to restoring sustainable performance over time and will update shareholders on progress in the half-yearly report.

 Chair